foundersandcoders/coursebook/src/course/handbook/user-manuals.md

 ## Updating your user manual

-You'll have time every Friday afternoon (16:45-17:00) to update your user manual with any reflections on what you found out about yourself that week.
+Please update your user manual with any reflections on what you found out about yourself each week.

 ## Example